+[Regulation 4 amended in Gazette 31 Jul 2007 p.
+3792-3.]

 5. Prescribed period for registration and renewal of registration under section 34

 (1) For the purposes of the Act section 34(a), the prescribed period for which registration has effect is a period equal to the period commencing on the day on which registration is granted and ending on the next succeeding 30 June.